esl/MongooseIM/doc/modules/mod_commands.md

 ```

 The registry provides functions for listing commands, retrieving their signatures,
 and also calling.
-To call the above method you'd do:
+To call the above method you should do:
 ```
 mongoose_commands:execute(admin, list_contacts) % if you want superuser privileges
 or